What is Budgetary Control?

 Scope of Budgetary Control

-The scope of a budgetary control broadly covers the following:
+The scope broadly covers the following:

 - To define the business objectives precisely and establish the performance targets.